Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * DNS-over-TLS [@!RFC7858]
 * DoH [@!RFC8484]

-Additional options:

-* A DNS privacy service can also be provided over DNS-over-DTLS [@RFC8094], however note that this is an Experimental specification.
+A DNS privacy service can also be provided over DNS-over-DTLS [@RFC8094], however note that this is an Experimental specification.

 It is noted that DNS privacy service might be provided over IPSec, DNSCrypt or VPNs.
 However, use of these transports for DNS are not standardized and any